 Ear Tips - Single-Flange:

 S+M+L, white (translucent), ø3.5mm bores

 Hook and loop fastener, generic

 Build & Materials

-Metal, open-back, ø5mm nozzles (ø3mm openings), soft strain reliefs
+Metal, open-back, ø5mm nozzles (ø3mm bores), soft strain reliefs

 Metal, stiff strain relief

 Comfort & Fit

 Those aren't ergonomic earphones, but I had absolutely no comfort issues with the pre-applied tips.
 Those tips are simple and look generic, but they do their job perfectly.
 These earphones are quite smaller than both M8 and S5, which makes them even more comfortable.

 Lows / Bass